dnsviz/dnsviz/README.md

 $ source ~/myenv/bin/activate
 (myenv) $ pip install -r requirements.txt
 ```
-(Note that this installs the dependencies that are python packages, but some of
+Note that this installs the dependencies that are python packages, but some of
 these packages have non-python dependencies, such as Graphviz (required for
+pygraphviz), OpenSSL (required for M2Crypto), and swig (required for building
-pygraphviz) that are not installed automatically.)
+either) that are not installed automatically.

 Next download and install DNSViz from the Python Package Index (PyPI):
 ```